praclet/ctf_osint/challenges/level00/data_from_out_of_space/data_from_out_of_space.md

 Type: Automatic
 Flag:
 Points: 40
-Requirements: Catch me if you can
+Requirements: Palmistry, Catch me if you can

 ## Message